 A player’s turn ends one of two different ways.
 Either by volunteering to stop their turn and record their points (having made the minimum of 500 points), or they cannot score any points in their current roll.
 Failure to roll a scoring grouping of dice means the player has “SKUNK’D” and their turn ends with no points scored.

 After a person skunks themselves or ends their turn to record points, the dice are passed to the next player.
-This new player now tries to make as many points as possible using the above-mentioned rules.
+This new player now tries to make as many points as possible using the rules mentioned earlier.
 And around and around you go.

 The end game is triggered when one player has scored 10,000 points (or whatever the needed number of points to win, as determined by the group before play).
 At this point, everyone continues to play, but they must consistently beat the current highest score on their turn.
 Failure to do so means they are out of the game.
 Turns continue until there is only one player left who is declared the winner.

-To learn more about SKUNK’D, including updates on when the game will be fully released and rules, visit the game’s web page.
+To learn more about SKUNK’D, including updates on when the game will be fully released and rules, visit the game’s web page or the Kickstarter campaign.

 Final Word

 All the Parent Geeks who played SKUNK’D always asked me after I explained the rules, “So, this is Farkle?”
-We’ll talk about this in a moment, but as a result of SKUNK’D being very similar to another very popular game all of our Parent Geeks have played, they had no problem jumping in and playing the game.
+We’ll talk about this in a moment, but because SKUNK’D is very similar to another trendy game all of our Parent Geeks have played, they had no problem jumping in and playing the game.
 One Parent Geek said, “Oh, man, I forgot how much fun this game is.
 I played it as a kid and at college.
 I think a little into my late 20’s, too.
 It’s a great game to get to the table and play anywhere.”
 Another Parent Geek said, “Oh, sure, I remember this game.
 I played it as a kid and played a similar game during the summer when we went camping as a family.
 It’s easy to learn and fun to play.
 It also challenges players to do math and be social.
 Two skills I am always looking to strengthen in my children.”
+One of the new Parent Geeks who tried the game was impressed with how much thought went into the different ways to play the game, finding it “wholly incredible that so much can be done with so little.”
+And yet another Parent Geek reported, “There are just so many ways to score points.
+I am somewhat lost but always know that each roll of the dice will get me something to think about.”
 When the last skunk was chased away, the Parent Geeks looked about, took a vote, and all agreed that SKUNK’D was a good time.

 The Gamer Geeks were not enamored.
 Since SKUNK’D was so close to previous games they played, they immediately gave it a pass.
 It was only after I insisted they play the game a few times or I wouldn’t give them any of my beloved seven-layer dip to eat they relented to play.
 Their comments on the game were not as tasty as my dip, as you can imagine.
 One Gamer Geek said, “I think the background of the game’s origins is sweet, and I understand this being a family favorite.
 But it certainly isn’t mine, and I don’t much care for games that are obvious other games with a few personal touches.”
-At this point, I couldn’t tell if the Gamer Geek was commenting on the game or my seven-layer dip recipe that I did not copy from the internet.
+At this point, I couldn’t tell if the Gamer Geek was commenting on the game or my seven-layer dip recipe that I did not copy from the internet (shifty-eye, shifty-eye).
 Another Gamer Geek said, “It’s a standard and very old-school push-your-luck dice game.
 It’s roll and then roll again or don’t over and over and over.
-Games that are luck-based and then choosing based on how much courage you have or lack of intelligence isn’t my bag.”
+Games that are luck-based and then choosing based on how much courage you have, or lack of intelligence isn’t my bag.”
+The new addition of Rule cards gave the Gamer Geeks a “pick and choose” approach to what rules were to be used, which they found refreshing, but were not persuaded to suggest that the game was meant for their crowd.
 When the final vote came in, none of the Gamer Geeks approved SKUNK’D.

-For my part, I enjoyed the game.
+For my part, I enjoyed the game the first time we reviewed it with family and friends and the second time around.
 I fully understand and respect where the Gamer Geeks are coming from, but it always comes down to one question: Am I having fun?
 And fun I had.
 Playing SKUNK’D reminded me of my younger years with my brothers and later with girlfriends and friends in college, followed by my children when they were very young.
 But I had not played a game like SKUNK’D in many years, and the return to this simplistic approach to engaging a game and those who played it pleased me.

 For you, it might be the same, or, per the game’s play and description, it might be too close to another fond game in your memory or collection to even warrant a second look.
 Regardless, SKUNK’D delivered fun to a significant number of our groups.
 Perhaps you will be one of the lucky ones, as well, to sit down and enjoy this game with family and friends.
 SKUNK’D indeed doesn’t stink.

-This is a paid-for review of the game’s final prototype.
+This is a paid-for review of the game’s final prototype, we assume.
 Although our time and focus were financially compensated, our words are ours.
 We’d need at least 10 million dollars before saying what others wanted.
 Such is Father Geek’s statuesque and legendary integrity, which cannot be bought except by those who own their private islands and small countries.